Using MIDI in Abel

 Besides making bell sounds using digitised samples that are sent to your

-computer loudspeakers using DirectX, Abel can also use MIDI.
+PC loudspeakers using DirectX, Abel can also use MIDI.
 This is a

 technology that allows note and effect information to be exchanged